au-nlp/project-milestone-p2-group11/README.md

-## Title: Comparison Navigation for Large Language Models and Humans
+## Comparison Navigation for Large Language Models and Humans

 ## Abstract
 Large language models (LLMs) excel at knowledge retrieval, but their ability to tackle structured navigation tasks like Wikipedia page navigation remains unclear.
 We evaluate LLMs under four paradigms (prompting strategies), including a novel strategy integrating external knowledge from knowledge graph developed in this study.
 Benchmarking on Wikispeedia dataset, we compare LLM and human navigation by success rate and other metrics.
 Our studies reveal that structured reasoning with these methods enables LLMs to achieve human-like or superior navigation performance to different extent.
 Stepwise analyses of semantic similarity and information gain show that LLMs initially explore broadly before converging to the target page, and specifically, the ToT strategy ensures steps remain semantically relevant and converges decisively on the appropriate category.